Farms in Kleinwalsertal - Walser culture

 Arrival by plane, car, bus and train

-For example, book yours here Arrival by plane, bus or train*.
-The nearest airport is Munich.
-Arrival is also possible by train.
+Compare and book flights here*.
+(Advertisement) The nearest airport is MunichYou can also travel by train.
 The train goes to Oberstdorf.
-From there, bus #1 will take you to Kleinwalsertal: Timetable and booking*
+From there, bus #1 takes you to Kleinwalsertal.

 Car Rentals: